corinnastrada/machine_learning_R/README.md

-# machine_learning_R
-Some machine learing projects developed using R
+Miscellaneous models developed using R